ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-install.md

 ## Step 2 - install package in your python environment

 {: .warning}
-Python Package Manager issues may be encountered if installing as `root`
+Installing as `root` user may cause Python Package Manager issues

 Run the following commands: